-In addition to restricting aid organizations' responses to COVID-19, China has also restricted Chinese academics from pursuing research related to the origins of the novel coronavirus.28 A government directive intended to remain private, but posted on both Fudan University's and China University of Geosciences's websites, warned that any research on the origins of the coronavirus would be subject to heightened scrutiny by the State Council in China.29 This allegedly extended to any academic partners of these universities.
+In addition to restricting aid organizations' responses to COVID-19, China has also restricted Chinese academics from pursuing research related to the origins of the novel coronavirus.
+A government directive intended to remain private, but posted on both Fudan University's and China University of Geosciences's websites, warned that any research on the origins of the coronavirus would be subject to heightened scrutiny by the State Council in China.
+Phis allegedly extended to any academic partners of these universities.
 Restrictions on academic freedom also hamper the ability of the international community to derive valuable lessons from how the disease spreads, and the implications of what happened in China for other countries currently battling an outbreak.

 • Diplomatic sidelining of critical international actors.
 The CCP exploited the problems generated from COVID-19 to achieve other political objectives-some of which arguably made it more difficult to combat the novel coronavirus within its own borders.
-As early as the first week of January, the U.S. Centers for Disease Control and Prevention (CDC) offered assistance to China, which Chinese authorities refused.30 The extent to which the Chinese government has granted access to the CDC today is unclear.
-Additionally, China has refused to grant access to the WHO, which wanted to launch an investigation into the origins of the disease.31
+As early as the first week of January, the U.S. Centers for Disease Control and Prevention (CDC) offered assistance to China, which Chinese authorities refused.
+The extent to which the Chinese government has granted access to the CDC today is unclear.
+Additionally, China has refused to grant access to the WHO, which wanted to launch an investigation into the origins of the disease.
+The coronavirus within its own borders.
+As early as the first week of January, the U.S. Centers for Disease Control and Prevention (CDC) offered assistance to China, which Chinese authorities refused to which the CDC today is unclear.
+Additionally, China has refused to grant access to the WHO, which wanted to launch an investigation into the origins of the disease.

 In addition to refusing help or granting only limited access to the CDC and the WHO, there is some evidence that China has used the outbreak as an additional means of sidelining Taiwan.
-During an interview with a Hong Kong media outlet, Bruce Aylward, a WHO assistant-director general, refused to discuss Taiwan, even going so far as to pretend to not hear the question from the reporter and eventually hanging up mid-interview.32 Both of the situations with the CDC and the WHO demonstrate how the CCP can manipulate other entities to restrict speech and solidify its own worldview.
+During an interview with a Hong Kong media outlet, Bruce Aylward, a WHO assistant-director general, refused to discuss Taiwan, even going so far as to pretend to not hear the question from the reporter and eventually hanging up mid-interview.
+Both of the situations with the CDC and the WHO demonstrate how the CCP can manipulate other entities to restrict speech and solidify its own worldview.